nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage.md

 Once the Nuxeo rendition of the document is available, the user can trigger the flow by clicking on **Send to cold storage** button.

+{{#> callout type='note'}}
+Sending content to cold storage requires the dedicated `WriteColdStorage` permission. //TODO see https://doc.nuxeo.com/nxdoc/how-to-grant-the-edit-permission-without-the-remove-permission/
+//TODO add a permissions table in the FAQ
+{{/callout}}

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Nuxeo Coldstorage/Send to Coldstorage button
     name: SendToCS1.png